r1k0/kigen/README.rst

 libraries need to be shipped as well.
 KIGen tries to provide a host and source binary for each feature in case one breaks.
 This way one can use Portage binaries or the sources from KIGen.
 It does not matter as long as it works.
 KIGen attempts to detect and ship dynamically linked binaries.
-It does not matter any more as long as it works ;P
+It can identify linked binaries and ship it to the initramfs.
+It does not matter as long as it works ;P

-KIGen provides a more visible configuration file than genkernel in terms of kernel modules, custom URLs or versions.
+KIGen provides a more visible configuration set of files than genkernel in terms of kernel modules, custom source URLs and source versions.
 KIGen will automagically detect if you are running boot-update (we support Gentoo and Sabayon too) then read your /etc/boot.conf and overwrite your /etc/kigen.conf configuration in terms of kernel modules only.